Quick start

 What this calculator is for

-The Body Type Calculator compares shoulders or bust, waist, and hips to estimate a broad style category.
+The Body Type Calculator compares the larger of shoulders or bust/chest with waist and hips to estimate a broad style category.

-Use it when you want to: Compare body measurements for style planning.
-Estimate a broad body shape category.
+Use it when you want to: Compare shoulder, bust or chest, waist, and hip measurements for style planning.
+Estimate a broad hourglass, triangle, inverted triangle, rectangle, or balanced category.

 What to enter